Feasibility Study - Definition

 Once you've completed your basic due diligence, you may consider the elements below as a template of items to add in your study:

-- Schedule, as well as, timeline, and major interim markers, for the completion date of the project.
-Project financials.
+- Schedule and Timeline, and major interim markers, for the completion date of the project.

-- Findings, as well as, recommendations—Break down into sections of technology, organization, financials, and marketing.
+- Findings and Recommendations - Break down into sections of technology, organization, financials, and marketing.

 (Important: When carrying out a feasibility study, it is good to have a contingency plan, that you also test to ensure it's a possible alternative supposing the first plan fails.)